Arts

 Degree routes

 All students enrol as probationer research students.
-During the first year you will formally register your research proposal for one of the below routes.
+During the initial period (the first year for PhD students, and the first month for MA by Research) you will formally register your research proposal for one of the below routes.

 The degree for which you register will depend on your academic qualifications and research experience.